ccgilroy/ma-thesis/doc/ma_revisions/02_background.md

 # Background and significance

+[I think Kate still wants this part to be "more general".
+I don't think there's anything to say at the more abstract level.]

+[Ghaziani literally summarizes five classes of explanation for gay neighborhood formation and change in his introduction and footnotes, pp 290-291. what's the point of me rehashing all of this?]

+[What the hell do I get out of bringing up the origins of gay neighborhoods, and the analogies to other types of neighborhoods?]

-I briefly describe the origins of gay neighborhoods, in order to elaborate on the themes of gentrification and assimilation introduced above.
+I briefly describe the origins of gay neighborhoods, in order to elaborate on the themes [possibilities] of gentrification and assimilation introduced above.
 I discuss the existing evidence for change in gay neighborhoods, and assess the degree to which that evidence supports claims of assimilation or gentrification.

 How is the status of gay neighborhoods today thought to differ from when they first formed?
 Have the meaning and impact of gay neighborhoods on LGBTQ lives evolved over time as well?